John Randolph of Roanoke: Personality, eccentricity and outsider status

-In March 1826, Randolph made a Senate speech in which he described the arrangement by which John Quincy Adams became president in 1825 and Henry Clay Adams's Secretary of State as the actions of the "puritan (Adams) with the blackleg (Clay)".
+In March 1826, Randolph made a Senate speech in which he described the arrangement by which John Quincy Adams became president in 1825 and Henry Clay became Adams's Secretary of State as the actions of the "puritan (Adams) with the blackleg (Clay)".
 Clay was under the impression that Randolph had waived congressional immunity before his speech; insulted by Randolph's description of him, he challenged Randolph to a duel.
 Randolph had in fact not waived immunity, but rather than appear dishonorable by making this known, he accepted Clay's challenge.
 During the preliminary activities, Randolph asserted that Clay had no right to issue a challenge over political remarks made on the U.S. Senate floor.
 Because of this view, Randolph announced his intention not to fire at Clay.
 On April 8, they met on the Virginia side of the Potomac River.
 During their first volley, Randolph shot wildly and Clay missed.
 During their second, Randolph fired into the air, clearly signalling that he would not participate.
 Clay then ended the duel by approaching Randolph and expressing hope that Randolph was uninjured.
 Clay's bullet had torn Randolph's outer clothing, and he replied good-naturedly "You owe me a coat, Mr. Clay".
 Civil relations between Randolph and Clay were restored.
 As Martin Van Buren later wrote:

 Except for this incident, Randolph generally saved his bellicosity for the floor of Congress.
 He routinely dressed in a flashy manner, often accompanied by his slaves and his hunting dogs. "[W]hen Clay had set about making the speakership a position of true power upon his first election to that post in 1811, he had unceremoniously ordered Randolph to remove his dog from the House floor—something no previous Speaker had dared to do."

 Randolph had an intense dislike for Rep. Willis Alston and had a pitched fight with him in a Washington boarding house.
 Heated words led to the two throwing tableware at each other.
 Six years later, they fought again in a stairwell at the House after Alston loudly referred to Randolph as a "puppy".
 Randolph beat Alston bloody with his cane and the two had to be separated by other congressmen.
 Randolph was fined $20 for this breach of the peace.

 Nonetheless, Randolph maintained many friendships which crossed political party lines.
 As an example, he remained close with Federalist Congressman Harmanus Bleecker of Albany, New York.
 Bleecker and Randolph exchanged portraits as a token of their mutual esteem, and each displayed in his home the portrait of the other.